IBM/fabric-contract-attribute-based-access-control/README.md

 ```
 #### 3) Enroll each new User
 ![enrollUser](https://media.github.ibm.com/user/79254/files/dcf3fb00-645b-11ea-9616-41d8c264f5d4)
 Select the Enroll tab from the Login screen, enter the ID, password and type of each user.
+Note that the video above only shows enrollment for GHFarm and Walmart, but you
+should repeat the process for the FDA, ACustomer, and UPS as well.

 #### 4) Log in as "Walmart"
 On the "Log in" page, log in as Walmart.
 This should take you to the Retailer Portal as *Walmart*